Why is There No Joy without Sorrow?

 By Paul R. Blake

-(A brother wrote to me of wonderful news that was followed the next day with a message of sorrow that seemed to undo all of the good from the day before.
-A couple had decided to obey the gospel, truly a cause for rejoicing.
+(Some time ago, brother recently wrote to me of wonderful news that was followed the next day with sorrow that seemed to undo all of the earlier good.
+He was troubled by the activity of Satan that causes so much pain.
+A couple decided to obey the gospel, truly a cause for rejoicing.
 But before they were baptized, it came to light that he was involved in an unscriptural divorce.
-They chose to remain together in adultery rather than obey the gospel.
-The preacher was troubled by the activities of Satan that caused so much pain.
+They chose to remain together rather than obey the gospel.
 I wrote what follows in response.)

-The Adversary is truly the god of this world ruling in the hearts of men and spreading sorrow everywhere his slimy influence extends.
-Hell will be particularly hard on him, as he had aspirations of ruling and instead will find himself living eternally in Perdition paying for his activity in this world.
-As one brother put it: "The Devil is not going to spend eternity laughing in hell."
+The Adversary is truly the god of this world ruling in the hearts of men and spreading sorrow everywhere his slimy, stinking influence extends.
+Hell will be particularly hard on him, as he had aspirations of ruling and will instead find himself living eternally in Perdition with the results of his activity in this world.
+As one brother put it years ago in a Bible class: "The Devil is not going to spend eternity in hell laughing."

 There is no joy experienced in this world that the Adversary does not try to undo with sorrow.
 There will be no lasting joy in this life without sorrow, at some point, following soon after.
-In Ohio, a young couple is rejoicing in the birth of their second child, when the first one is taken this life by an unexpected illness.
-A teenaged boy in Pittsburgh with a brilliant mind and a full scholarship to a prestigious university is assaulted and beaten to death in a subway restroom.
-A beloved evangelist spends a lifetime influencing others for Christ, and then destroys his work with an act of adultery.
-A local church experiences growth and peace, then seemingly out of nowhere, a trusted elder embraces error and leads away a faction.
+Nearby, a young couple is rejoicing in the infancy of their second child, and the first is taken away by an unexpected illness.
+A teenaged boy with a brilliant mind and a full scholarship to a prestigious university is assaulted and beaten to death in a subway restroom.
+An evangelist spends a lifetime influencing others for Christ, and then destroys his work with a single act of adultery.
+A local church experiences growth and peace, and seemingly out of nowhere a trusted brother embraces error and leads away a faction.
 Why!?
-What beneficial lesson for us comes of all this evil activity of our Adversary!?
+What beneficial lesson for us comes of this evil activity of our Adversary!?

 Solomon told us that everything has a season, and joy and sorrow are not excluded from this.
 By definition, “seasons” come and go.
 Joy will not linger in this world, and sorrow will pass on as something else replaces it.
 There is only one place designed to maintain a state of unending joy -- heaven.
 There is only one place of eternal sorrow -- hell.
 Doing the will of God leads to the first; yielding to the tempting lies of our Adversary leads to the second.
 We cannot choose to have lasting joy in this world, but in this world we can choose to have lasting joy in the world to come.